datascreens/configuration_files/README.txt

 {
-  // sets Interval in which settings are being reloaded (including the configuration file) "settingsReloadIntervalMinutes": <insert interval here>,
+  // sets Interval in which settings are being reloaded (including the configuration file)

+  "settingsReloadIntervalMinutes": <insert interval here>,

-  // enables full screen mode
+  // enables full screen mode. recommendation: true

   "fullscreen": <insert 'true' or 'false' here>,

-  // tells Tab Rotate to start automatically when Chrome is opened "autoStart": <insert 'true' or 'false' here>,
+  // tells Tab Rotate to start automatically when Chrome is opened. recommendation: true

+  "autoStart": <insert 'true' or 'false' here>,

-  // defines the websites being shown, how long they are presented and the interval in which they are being reloaded "websites" : [
+  // defines the websites being shown, how long they are presented and the interval in which they are being reloaded
+  //to add another website copy the content from one opening curly bracket { to the closing bracket } and edit the parameters   // to your liking

+  "websites" : [
     {
       "url" : <insert url here>,